Get Car Insurance With No License

 Can You Get Car Insurance Without a License?

-To get coverage, list a licensed driver on your policy or get excluded yourself.
-Consider SR-22 insurance for a suspended license, non-owners insurance for borrowed cars, or parked car coverage for your classic vehicle.
+To get coverage, list a licensed primary driver on your policy or exclude yourself.
+Consider SR-22 insurance for a suspended license, non-owner insurance for borrowed cars or parked car coverage for stored vehicles.

 highschoolStudent icon